odysseyindia/odyssey-tours/content/english/tim/itineraries/himalayan-village-walking-trail/_index.md

   - Visiting village houses and getting to know Kumaoni culture
   - Relaxing on the terraces and gardens of a mountain homestead
   - Home-grown Kumaoni food
+  - ''
 itinerary:
   - day: 0
     item:
       - type: excursion
         url: >-
           /destinations/india/states/delhi/cities/delhi/excursions/transfer-from-international-airport-to-hotel/
+        title: Transfer from International airport to hotel
         content: >-
           You start your tour on arrival in Delhi, where you will be met by our representative and transferred to your hotel.